To print this information click here. Does_your_child_breathe_properly?.pdf

 - Nasal blockage caused by allergies, swollen tissue or other nasal obstructions such as polyps.

-In appropriate cases, orthodontic treatment, for example, expansion treatment of the upper dental arch, can also be beneficial in improving nasal breathing, as well as addressing a specific orthodontic treatment need.
+In appropriate cases, orthodontic treatment, for example, expansion treatment of the upper arch, may also be beneficial in improving nasal breathing, as well as addressing a narrow, crowded mouth.

 Combining medical and orthodontic treatments, as described above, is a ‘multiplier’, improving the effectiveness of both, to the decided benefit of the patient.